Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 violation of fat metabolism (obesity);

-The factors determining the prognosis in hypertension (risk stratification criteria) are outlined below.
+Factors that determine the prognosis for hypertension (risk stratification criteria) are outlined below.

-In the occurrence of EAH, a very large role is played by burdened by heredity ...
-It is believed that the genetic defect is associated with a defect in plasma membranes and is expressed in impaired transport of monovalent cations and calcium.
-However, in order for the disease to occur, it is necessary to have predisposing factors (stress, smoking, physical inactivity, etc.) According to modern concepts, the pathogenesis of hypertension is a complex complex of metabolic, neurohumoral, structural, hemodynamic disorders leading to the development of the disease.
-The disease is based on the disruption of normal neurogenic and / or humoral regulation of vascular tone with the gradual formation of organic changes in the heart and vascular bed, the development of ischemia of various organs and systems and their functional failure.
+A very important role is played in the occurrence of EAH burdened heredity .
+It is believed that the genetic defect is associated with a defect in plasma membranes and is expressed in a violation of the transport of monovalent cations and calcium.
+However, for the disease to occur, the presence of predisposing factors (stress, smoking, physical inactivity, etc.) is necessary.
+According to modern concepts, the pathogenesis of hypertension is a complex complex of metabolic, neurohumoral, structural, hemodynamic disorders leading to the development of the disease.
+The disease is based on a disruption of normal neurogenic and/or humoral regulation vascular tone with the gradual formation of organic changes in the heart and vascular bed, the development of ischemia of various organs and systems and their functional failure.

-The most studied links in the pathogenesis of hypertension are:
+The most studied parts of the pathogenesis of hypertension are:

 activation of the sympathoadrenal system (SAS);